Douglas Grant

 Before coming to the Bar, Douglas graduated from the University of Oxford with a First Class degree in Modern Languages.
 He speaks French, German and Swedish.

-• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm), acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an anti-arbitration injunction, led by James Brocklebank KC.
+• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm); [2024] EWCA Civ 363, acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an appeal to the Court of Appeal, led by James Brocklebank KC.

 • A v B, an arbitration concerning insurance cover for corporate liabilities arising out of a large-scale fraud in the US, led by Rebecca Sabben-Clare KC.